ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

 ## [Remove Untracked files](https://koukia.ca/how-to-remove-local-untracked-files-from-the-current-git-branch-571c6ce9b6b1)

-To remove/delete untracked files from your local repo, we can use `git clean` First, check what will be removed
+To remove/delete untracked files from your local repository, we can use `git clean` First, check what will be removed

 ```